nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 #### 4.5.1.
 Implementation

 1. The `DoneParser#parseDoneHabitCommand(commandInstruction)` method is called, which starts the process of extracting parameters from the user input.
 2. The `DoneParser#splitInput(commandInstruction)` method splits the user input into an ArrayList of parameters, while the `ListHabitParser#getIndex(parameters, "g/")` and `ListHabitParser#getIndex(parameters, "h/")`methods find the goal index and habit index from the parameters ArrayList respectively.
-These methods check that the index is a positive integer and return the index, throwing a `HaBitParserException` otherwise.
+These methods check that the index is a positive integer and returns the index, throwing a `HaBitParserException` otherwise.
 3. An `DoneHabitCommand(goalIndex, habitIndex)` object is created and returned from the `DoneParser#parseDoneHabitCommand(commandInstruction)` method.